Zakynthos: Literature

 Since Zakynthos was under the rule of the Venetian Republic, it had closer contact with Western literary trends than other areas inhabited by Greek people.

 An early literary work from the island is the Rimada, a 16th-century romance in verse about Alexander the Great.
 Notable early writers include Tzanes Koroneos, author of Andragathemata of Bouas, a work of historical fiction; Nikolaos Loukanis, a 16th-century Renaissance humanist; Markos Defaranas (1503–1575), possibly the author of the Rimada; Pachomios Roussanos (1508–1553), a scholar and theologian; and Antonio Catiforo (1685–1763), a grammarian and satirist.

 Towards the end of the 18th century, the so-called Heptanese School of Literature developed, consisting mainly of lyrical and satirical poetry in the vein of Romanticism prevalent throughout Europe at the time.
 It also contributed to the development of modern Greek theatre.
 An important poet of this school was Zakynthian Dionysios Solomos; another was Nikolaos Koutouzis, who also figures prominently in the Heptanese School of Painting.
 Others include Georgios Tertsetis (1800–1873), a politician, poet, and historian.

-The 1998 novel 'Fugitive Pieces' by Canadian author Anne Michaels includes a section set on Zakynthos during the Nazi occupation.
+The 1998 novel Fugitive Pieces by Canadian Anne Michaels includes a section set on Zakynthos during the Nazi occupation.
 The young Jewish narrator, Jakob Beer, is hidden in a rural home.
 He notes that while he enjoyed the luxury of a room, 'thousands were stuffed into baking stoves, sewers, garbage bins.
 In the crawlspaces of double ceilings, in stables, pigsties, chicken coops'.
 The narrative refers to Mayor Karrer and Archbishop Chrysostomos's refusal to collaborate with the Germans.